 Nov.
 15, 1916 - Oct.
 14, Port Arthur, Texas

 Jerry McAfee was born in Port Arthur, Texas.
-He graduated in chemical engineering from the University of Texas in 1937, and earned his doctorate in chemical engineering from the Massachusetts Institute of Technology in 1940.
+He graduated with a degree in chemical engineering from the University of Texas in 1937 and earned his doctorate in chemical engineering from the Massachusetts Institute of Technology in 1940.

-During World War II he was engaged in the design and start-up of aviation gasoline plants as an engineer with Universal Oil Products Company, Chicago.
+During World War II, he was engaged in the design and start-up of aviation gasoline plants as an engineer with Universal Oil Products Company, Chicago.
 McAfee began his career with Gulf Oil at its Port Arthur refinery in 1945.
 Over the years, he has been active in a number of technical and petroleum industry organizations.

 In 1963 he received a Certificate of Appreciation from the American Petroleum Institute's Division of Refining in recognition of his work over several years in air and water conservation.
 McAfee was elected a member of the National Academy of Engineering in 1967, and in 1981 he received the Distinguished Service Award of the Texas Mid-Continent Oil and Gas Association.